Physical Science Technicians

 Types of Degrees Physical Science Technicians Majors Are Getting

 The following table lists how many physical science technicians graduations there were in 2018-2019 for each degree level.

 What Physical Science Technicians Majors Need to Know

-People with careers related to physical science tech were asked what knowledge areas, skills, and abilities were important for their jobs.
-They weighted these areas on a scale of 1 to 5 with 5 being the highest.
+In an O*NET survey, physical science tech majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
+These answers were weighted on a scale of 1 to 5 with 5 being the most important.

 Knowledge Areas for Physical Science Tech Majors

 Physical Science Tech majors often go into careers in which the following knowledge areas are important:

 - English Language - Knowledge of the structure and content of the English language including the meaning and spelling of words, rules of composition, and grammar.